Macroscopic Modeling, Calibration, and Simulation of Managed Lane-Freeway Networks, Part I: Topological and Phenomenological Modeling: Full- and Gated-Access Managed Lane-Freeway Network Topologies

 \subsection{Note on link and node models used in this section}

 As discussed in the previous Section, we attempt to be agnostic with regards to the particular link model (e.g., first-order fundamental diagram) used in our implementations.
 However, in our model of the friction effect in Section~\ref{subsec_friction}, we parameterize friction being in effect on a particular link $l$ for a particular vehicle class $c$ at time $t$ by adjusting that link's demand $S_l(t)$.
 For that discussion only, we specify a particular link model.
 This link model is reviewed in Appendix~\ref{app_linkmodel}.
-This link model is also the one used in the simulations presented in Section~\ref{sec_simulation}.

-The node model used here and for the remainder of this paper, when a particular form is necessary, is the one discussed in \citet{wright_node_2016} and \citet{wright_node_dynamic_2016}.
+The node model used here and for the remainder of this paper, when a particular form is necessary, is the one discussed in \citet{wright_dynamic_2016,wright_node_2017}.
 We use this node model because it handles multi-commodity traffic, optimizes the utilization of downstream supply, makes use of input link priorities and has a relaxation of the ``conservation of turning ratios'' or ``first-in-first-out'' (FIFO) constraint of most node models.
 This last feature allows us to describe a set of GP lanes just upstream of an offramp with one link, and handle a condition of a congested offramp by having the congestion spill back onto only the offramp-serving lanes of the GP link (as opposed to the entirety of the GP link).
-See \citet[Section 3]{wright_node_2016} and \citet{wright_node_dynamic_2016} for more discussion.
+See \citet[Section 3]{wright_node_2017} and \citet{wright_dynamic_2016} for more discussion.